 Apart from the problem of dimensionality and size of the simulations, transport phenomena very often involve physical processes occurring through several orders of magnitude for typical lengths.
-Once again, this problem arises in the supernovae neutrinos setting, when comparing the mean free path of a radiative particle in the diffusion regime and the typical size of the system~\cite{Jan2007}.
-As long as the two computational problems mentioned above are concerned, it is customary to privilege numerical methods with a high order of accuracy~\cite{LeV2002}.
-The use of multidimensional spectral methods~\cite{Gott1977,Canu1988,Canu2006} seems to be especially adequate.
+Once again, this problem arises in the supernovae neutrinos setting, when comparing the mean free path of a radiative particle in the diffusion regime and the typical size of the system~\citep{Jan2007}.
+As long as the two computational problems mentioned above are concerned, it is customary to privilege numerical methods with a high order of accuracy~\citep{LeV2002}.
+The use of multidimensional spectral methods~\citep{Gott1977,Canu1988,Canu2006} seems to be especially adequate.

-Concerning the computational size difficulties, a rule of thumb~\cite{Gott1977} claims in fact that for a given accuracy, spectral treatment requires five times less grid points per dimension then the ordinary second order finite difference algorithm.
+Concerning the computational size difficulties, a rule of thumb~\citep{Gott1977} claims in fact that for a given accuracy, spectral treatment requires five times less grid points per dimension then the ordinary second order finite difference algorithm.
 A computational factor of $5^6=15625$ could then be gained in modelling the transport equation.
 Consequently, solving the 6-D transport problem in a reasonable time while using a spectral algorithm and massive parallelisation seems possible.
 In this article, we shall describe the numerical methods that can be used in solving the sole transport equation for radiative particles and testing such an economy in computational time.

-From a mathematical point of view and if we follow suitable approximations, the neutrino and photon transport equations are analogous in a majority of settings.
-The abundant results on the photon transport equation will be however mainly used here for testing numerically our scheme\footnote {The only difference between general transport equation for neutrinos and photons,apart from a difference in cross section expressions, is the sign in front of the non linear terms accounting for induced processes.}.
+From a mathematical point of view and adopting suitable approximations, the neutrino and photon transport equations are analogous in a wide range of settings.
+The abundant results on the photon transport equation will be however mainly used here for testing numerically our scheme\footnote {The only difference between general transport equation for neutrinos and photons, apart from a difference in cross section expressions, is the sign in front of the non-linear terms accounting for induced processes.}.

-In this work, the following assumptions will be made:
+In this work, the following assumptions are made: